thirdelement/goal-getter/README.md

 1. [GitHub](https://github.com/)
     - GitHub was used to store and manage project code pushed from GitPod.
 1. [Heroku](https://www.heroku.com/about)
-    - Hosting the deployed web application.
+    - Heroku was used for hosting the deployed web application.
 1. [Mongodb](https://www.mongodb.com/)
-    - Database creation and hosting.
+    - Mongodb was used for Database creation and hosting.
 ### Other applications
 1. [Irfanview](https://www.irfanview.com/)
     - Irfanview was used to resize, edit and add filters to images.